-1. In developing this plan, briefly describe Teams (leadership team, YMCA meetings school council, admin team, MTSS how the school sought advice from team, attendance team, and parent involvement meetings) comprised of a individuals (teachers, staff, other school diverse group of stakeholders met and discussed overarching needs, goals and leaders, paraprofessionals, specialized priorities.
-These meetings were comprised of teachers, parents, administrators, instructional support personnel, parents, support staff and community sponsors. community partners, and other stakeholders).
+1. In developing this plan, briefly describe Surveys, Title I Annual/Input Revision Meetings , School Council, PTO, CSRA

+how the school sought advice from RESA

+individuals (teachers, staff, other school

+leaders, paraprofessionals, specialized

+instructional support personnel, parents,

+community partners, and other

+stakeholders).

-2. Describe how the school will ensure that Thoughtful master scheduling has taken into account this demographic of low-income and minority children enrolled students.
-Intentional steps were taken and action steps will support these in the Title I school are not served at demographics. disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+2. Describe how the school will ensure that By providing the new and inexperienced teachers with the New Teacher low-income and minority children enrolled Academy, WIN Academy, and school-based and district PLs, We also ensure in the Title I school are not served at they are enrolled in a certification program within their first year. disproportionate rates by ineffective, out-of-field, or inexperienced teachers.

-3. Provide a general description of the Title I An extended learning program will be established and lower achieving instructional program being implemented at students will be the focus on this instructional opportunity.
-Parent this Title I school.
-Specifically define the Involvement funds will be targeted to build capacity in parent stakeholders on subject areas to be addressed and the how they can support their child at home with their studies.
-Literacy will be instructional strategies/methodologies to be targeted by scheduling individual class meeting times in the media center with employed to address the identified needs of the media specialist and specific resources will be purchased and provided to the most academically at-risk students in the offer targeted, intervention-based support in both Reading and Math. school.
-Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

-4. If applicable, provide a description of how With the leadership of our newly allocated MTSS Coordinator, we will be able teachers, in consultation with parents, to educate and monitor intervention based instruction in all grades.
-Title I administrators, and pupil services personnel, funding will provide instructional resources and the Extended Learning will identify eligible children most in need of program for additional instruction afterschool.
-The standards based grading services in Title I targeted assistance system as well as the iReady diagnostic assessment will act as the scale and schools/programs.
-Please include a criteria for both math and reading support. description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+3. Provide a general description of the Title I Children In Need of Services (CHINS), FEV Tutoring

+instructional program being implemented at

+this Title I school.
+Specifically define the

+subject areas to be addressed and the

+instructional strategies/methodologies to be

+employed to address the identified needs of

+the most academically at-risk students in the

+school.
+Please include services to be provided

+for students living in local institutions for

+neglected or delinquent children (if

+applicable).

+4. If applicable, provide a description of how Child Find, Panorama, Georgia Health Survey, I-Ready Data, Response to

+teachers, in consultation with parents, Intervention (RTI), school-based interventions

+administrators, and pupil services personnel,

+will identify eligible children most in need of

+services in Title I targeted assistance

+schools/programs.
+Please include a

+description of how the school will develop

+and implement multiple (a minimum of 2)

+objective, academic-based performance

+criteria to rank students for service.
+Also

+include a description of the measurable scale

+(point system) that uses the objective criteria

+to rank all students.